 THE GOLDEN RULE OF HABIT CHANGE.
 You cannot extinguish a bad habit; you can only change it.
 Use the same cue, provide the same reward, change the routine.
 Alcoholics Anonymous (AA) is successful because it helps addicts use the same cues, and get the same reward, but shifts the routine.
 If someone needs relief, they can get it from talking to their sponsor or attending a group gathering, rather than toasting a drinking buddy.

 CHANGING HABITS.
-Let’s say that your routine is to get up from your desk every afternoon and to go the cafeteria to buy a chocolate chip cookie.
-You have now identified the routine.
-Step two is to experiment with rewards.
-Most cravings are obvious in retrospect, but incredibly hard to see when we are under their sway.
+Your routine is to get up from your desk every afternoon and to go the cafeteria to buy a chocolate chip cookie.
+This is the routine.
+To break this habit, you need to experiment with rewards.
 For instance, instead of walking to the cafeteria, go outside for a walk around the block without eating anything.
-As you test four or five rewards, you can look for patterns.
-Try to understand what you are craving.
+Test four or five rewards and look for patterns – understand what you are craving.
 Once you figured out the routine and reward, identify the cue.
-Almost all habitual cues fit into one of five categories: Location, Time, Emotional state, Other people, and immediately preceding action.
-Write down the answer on these questions and a pattern may emerge.
+Almost all habitual cues fit into: Location, Time, Emotional state, Other people, and Immediately preceding action.

 EASY IN THEORY.
-Though the process of habit change is easily described, it does not necessarily follow that it is easily accomplished.
+The process of habit change is easily described, but not necessarily follow easily accomplished.
 It is facile to imply that smoking, alcoholism, over-eating, or other ingrained patterns can be upended without real effort.
 Genuine change requires work and self-understanding of the cravings driving behaviors.
 However, it helps to be aware of the habit’s mechanisms.

 KEYSTONE HABITS.
-In 1987, the hitherto unknown Paul O’Neill took over Alcoa as CEO, and began with a press conference.
-Wall Street had previously speculated – will he close unprofitable subsidiaries etc?
+In 1987, Paul O’Neill took over Alcoa as CEO, and began with a press conference.
 O’Neill began by saying, “I want to talk about occupational safety, and I want zero accidents at work”.
 His strategy was to focus on one thing, to attack a habit, and then hope that change spreads through the organization like rings in the water.
 Security became a “keystone habit”; something that affects how people work, eat, live, and communicate.
 By striving for zero accidents the whole organization was forced to investigate why accidents happened in the first place.
-To understand why this, they had to study how the manufacturing process went wrong.
+To understand this, they had to study how the manufacturing process went wrong.
 It required staff training and quality control.
 Alcoa became the best and most efficient aluminum company in the world.
 And everyone wanted to contribute to the goal.